What is Tapping Therapy and How Can It Help?

 Support for anxiety comes in multiple forms: medication, medical professionals, family and/or friends, church and community groups, and a therapist/counselor.

 These supports all serve the purpose of coming alongside an individual to encourage, redirect, and/or provide trusted perspective and insight the individual can rely on when their own may be skewed by anxiety.
+The Christian counselors at Huntington Beach Christian Counseling are here to offer guidance and help you find clarity and peace.

 It is important to develop a variety of supports.
 Each support plays a part in methods proven to last when treating anxiety.
 A therapist can help you develop these support systems.